Lindb3rg/machine-releases/readme.txt

-1. Create new folder from machine
+1. Create new folder for machine

     make NAMESPACE=<machineID>
+    This creates a copy of machine-deployment and modifies the namespace.

 2. Create namespace in Kubernetes